Aks4037/Crypto_Onboarding-Guide/README.md

 Create your first Web3 wallet safely with tips on passwords, seed phrase handling, and dApp login flow.

 ### 🧰 [Web3 Tools for Beginners](Crypto-Onboarding-Guide/tools-for-beginners.md)
-Must-have tools like Chainlist, Revoke.cash, DeBank, and Etherscan — with links and why they matter.
+Must-have tools like Chainlist, Revoke. cash, DeBank, and Etherscan — with links and why they matter.

 ### 💬 [Telegram + Discord Welcome & Safety Guide](Crypto-Onboarding-Guide/telegram-discord-intro.md)
 Ready-to-use onboarding message templates for mods, with community safety reminders and trust-building tips.